When We Live One Life In The Church And another At Home, It Is Deadly!

-They worship and pray together and encourage each other.
+They worshiped and prayed together and encouraged each other.
 As a result, the church grew in leaps without boundaries or divisions.

-So he devised an evil plot.
-He felt that he could destroy the revival in the church by slithering into the homes of the believers and trick them with lies.
+So, Satan devised an evil plot.
+He felt that he could destroy the revival in the church by slithering into the homes of the believers to deceive them.

-The plot was set up in the privacy of their home, so they thought that no one will know the truth.
+The plot was formulated in the privacy of their home, so they believed that no one would know the truth.

-To make their evil plan believable, they decided not take the proceeds to the disciples together but one after the other and tell the same story.
+To make their evil plan believable, they decided not take the proceeds to the disciples together but would go to the church one after the other and tell the same story.

 The land had sold for an exceedingly high profit, and he was almost sure that his offering was more than all the others.
 He looked around at his fellow brethren and smiled proudly.